A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Introduction

 \section{Introduction}

-The unusual electronic properties of topological insulators and their underlying physics have been subject of intense research in the last decade\cite{Zhang_2011,Kane_2010,Ando_2013,Bernevig_book}.
-The relativistic and helical nature of the surface states combined with topological protection against time-reversal symmetry-perturbations make these materials suitable candidates for the construction of nanodevices free of dissipation and decoherence\cite{Yokoyama,Zhang_2011,Kane_2010}.
-Among these stands out the family of strong TIs Bi$_{2}$Se$_{3}$, Bi$_{2}$Te$_{3}$ and Sb$_{2}$Te$_{3}$ whose surface states presents a conical dispersion relation and left-handed helical spin texture that can be described by a simple relativistic model at the $\Gamma$ point in momentum space \cite{Zhang_2011,Zhang_2009,Zhang_2010,Silvestrov_2012}.
-These special features have already been observed by spin-resolved ARPES\cite{Xia_2009,Chen_2009}, and in some transport experiments at very low temperatures either by the analysis of weak anti-localization\cite{Chen_2010_WAL,Chen_2011,Steinberg_2011,Seung_2011,Cha_2012,Wang_2018} or that of Shubnikov-de Haas oscillations\cite{Xiong_2012,Shrestha_2014,Vries_2017,Akiyama_2018}.
+The unusual electronic properties of Topological Insulators and their underlying physics have been subject of intense research in the last decade \cite{Zhang_2011,Kane_2010,Ando_2013,Bernevig_book}.
+The relativistic and helical nature of the surface states, combined with topological protection against time-reversal symmetry perturbations, make these materials suitable candidates for the construction of nanodevices free of dissipation and decoherence \cite{Yokoyama,Zhang_2011,Kane_2010}.
+Among these materials stand out the family of strong TIs Bi$_{2}$Se$_{3}$, Bi$_{2}$Te$_{3}$, and Sb$_{2}$Te$_{3}$ whose surface states present a conical dispersion relation and left-handed helical spin texture, that can be described by a simple relativistic model at the $\Gamma$ point in momentum space \cite{Zhang_2011,Zhang_2009,Zhang_2010,Silvestrov_2012}.
+These particular features have already been observed by spin-resolved ARPES \cite{Xia_2009,Chen_2009}, and in some transport experiments at very low temperatures, either by the weak anti-localization \cite{Chen_2010_WAL,Chen_2011,Steinberg_2011,Seung_2011,Cha_2012,Wang_2018} or Shubnikov-de Haas oscillations analysis \cite{Xiong_2012,Shrestha_2014,Vries_2017,Akiyama_2018}.